mrjshzk/GodotIK/README.md

 For further reference, check out the `doc_classes/` directory; it tells it all.

 <sup>SceneTree example: Skeleton3D -> GodotIK -> [GodotIKEffectors] -> GodotIKConstraint</sup>

+### Getting started
+Binaries soon.

+In the meantime, to use this, you can run
+1. git clone
+2. git submodule init # for godot-cpp
+3. git submodule update # for godot-cpp
+4. scons # compile
+5. cp -r godot_project/addons/libik <your-project-path>/addons